 |Base||ON YOUR TURN place a base card adjacent to any other card OR flip over one of your flag cards to make it a base.|

 |Flag||THEN place flag cards to mark any squares you control AND return any flag cards you contest to your opponent.|

 CONTROL or CONTEST a square by having more base cards adjacent to it:

+The game ends when the 6×6 board is completely filled or a player runs out of cards to place.
 TO WIN fill the 6×6 board with more cards of your color OR run out of your color cards first.

 Practice by building a 5×5 board to shorten the game.
 This is a great way to learn the basics or play when you're short on time.

 Combine packs to build larger boards!
 If you and a friend each have a pack of Kuzushi cards, put them together to make a bigger board and a more challenging game.